icy/btsync/README.md

 You can get `cookie` and `token` from your browser and feed the script by setting `BTSYNC_COOKIE` and `BTSYNC_TOKEN` variables.

-## Methods

-I only write stuff that I need.
-You are welcome to contribute to this project!

-* `token/get`: return a valid token for `curl`-ing
-* `cookie/get`: return a vallid cookie for `curl`-ing
-* `curl/header/get`: return both cookie and token for your own test
-* `folder/get`: return all shared folders you see in `web` console
-* `folder/setting/get`: return the default folder
-* `os/type/get`: return the type of host's operating system
-* `version/get`: return the version number of `btsync`
-* `setting/get`: return general settings

-More method?
-Okay, stay tuned!.

 ## License